Skip to main content

 Reading Data

-To read data on Kwil, you can (1) execute a view action message or (2) query with the .selectQuery() method.
+To read data on Kwil, you can (1) execute ad-hoc SELECT queries or (2) call view actions.

-View actions are read-only actions that can be used to query data without having to wait for a transaction to be mined on Kwil.
+View actions are read-only actions that return data without having to wait for a transaction to be mined on Kwil.

 /*